mdavids/rfc/content/draft-davids-forsalereg-04.md

 In other cases, distinguishing intent can be more difficult.

-This issue can be completely circumvented by adding a "\_for-sale" leaf node with a different resource record (RR) type—anything other than TXT.
+This issue can be completely circumvented by adding a "\_for-sale" leaf node with a different RR type, anything other than TXT.
 This prevents wildcard responses for TXT queries.

 For example: